defold/doc/docs/en/manuals/debugging-native-code.md

 ## Analyze a crash log

 The Defold engine saves a `_crash` file if it does a hard crash.
 The crash file will contain information about the system as well as the crash.
+The [game log output](/manuals/debugging-game-and-system-logs) will write where the crash file is located (it varies depending on operating system, device and application).

 You can use the [crash module](https://www.defold.com/ref/crash/) to read this file in the subsequent session.
 It is recommended that you read the file, gather the information, print it to the console and send it to an [analytics services](/tags/stars/analytics/) that supports collection of crash logs.